naudo/lectures/pgsql.md

 files from is defined in several different files.
 Default ubuntu packages go into `/etc/apt/sources.list` which is great, except for one thing, the packages we want don't exist in the main ubuntu repos yet.
 Foruntately we can add more.
-Create a new file in `/et/apt/source.list.d/` named pgdg.list.
-This is where we will be adding the repo for postgres from the postgres servers.
-Once the files have been created, open it in vim and let's add the repo to the source file.
+Create a new file in `/et/apt/source.list.d/` named `pgdg.list`.
+This is where we will be adding the repo for postgres from the postgres project's servers.
+Once the file has been created, open it in vim and let's add the repo to the source file.
 ````
 deb http://apt.postgresql.org/pub/repos/apt/ precise-pgdg main